JeremyJi10/DL-deeplearning.ai/README.md

 In Course 5, Sequence Models, you will have the opportunity to build a deep learning project with cutting-edge, industry-relevant content.

-Instructor: Andrew Ng

 ## Contents
-Programming assignments, projects from all courses, and quizzes of course 3 - Structuring Machine Learning Projects.
+Programming assignments, projects from all 5 courses, and quizzes of course 3.

-**Note:** caches, previou versions, and read-only files were not uploaded except read-only images.
+**Note:** All caches, previou versions, and read-only files were not uploaded except read-only images.

 ### Course 1 - Neural Networks and Deep Learning
 - Week 1 - Intro to Deep Learning